hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 I chatted it back, I felt the love.
 We fell asleep like this, and the feline stayed away.

 When my mother was killed, I didn’t understand.
-Nobody was there to save her from the feline.
+Nobody was there to save her from the feline attacking out nest.
 I didn’t understand why I was born again to this beast.
 Could my mother have saved me from all this change?

 Onawa would have to raise our family without out me.
 I couldn’t save her from uncertainty.
 Not before, not now.
 My beast approaches.